SuzeShardlow/skedaddle/README.md

 I encountered the following additional challenges during this project:

 * When searching for journey data using the API, for example using the keyword "Westminster", one does not simply receive data relating to Westminster Underground Station.
-The API returns information on any place with "Westminster" in its name.
+The API returns information on any **place** with "Westminster" in its name.
 Therefore, I was getting results including Westminster Gardens in Walthamstow.

 * While looking for the most relevant endpoints for my needs, I realised that each station had two unique identifier codes: a **naptanId** and an **icsCode**.
 However, after much time spent experimenting I realised that only the **icsCode** could be used to interrogate certain API endpoints.

 To solve both these issues, I decided to seed the station data into my app and take the icsCode from there to make the AJAX requests for the real-time information.

 When bringing in the Google Maps API for each station's Show page, I used the latitude and longitude information for that station as the centre point for the map.
-However, Google Maps shows all public transport hubs by default.
-Therefore I needed to research a way to remove the default landmarks from the map so that my marker would be the only one shown.
+However, by default, Google Maps shows information for all public transport hubs when you hover over them.
+Therefore I needed to research a way to remove this functionality from the map (```clickableIcons: false```) so that the only station information on the view would be provided by my app.

 ## Bonus Functionality